switzer/privacy/README.md

-# privacy
+# Privacy Podcast Series

-Description of services where the more popular offerings use your data for their own benefit
+Here are some digital services where the more popular offerings use your data for their own benefit

 * Email
 * Analytics